La Sportiva Wildcat 2.0 GTX Review Facts

 These are great looking shoes for the trail.
-They aren't made for a fashion show, but rather to take a beating and it shows with the larger toe bumper, TPU heel cage and durable layered mesh.
+They aren't made for a fashion show, but rather to take a beating and it shows with the larger toe bumper, TPU heel cage, and durable layered mesh.
 They make no effort to hide the rugged features and that's great.
 Although you can clearly see they're made for the trail

-The ability to last through rough and rocky terrain is focal point of this shoe.
-It's durability comes from it's reinforced, layered upper and trail specific outsole.
+The ability to last through rough and rocky terrain is a focal point of this shoe.
+Its durability comes from it's reinforced, layered upper and trail specific outsole.
 These are the two components that generally go first on and they were made extra rugged for this shoe to take a beating on the trail.
-The mesh case is very rough, with texture almost like that of a lizard's skin.
+The mesh case is very rough, with a texture almost like that of a lizard's skin.
 The toe bumper is fairly thick, and the outsole is almost as hard as a rock.
-I kicked into and scraped against countless rocks, and aside from a heap of scratches on the rubber there's no damage.
+I kicked into and scraped against countless rocks, and aside from a heap of scratches on the rubber, there's no damage.
 The provided photos were taken at 60-70 miles and total I have about 100 accumulative on them and there's no damage to the mesh at all.
-The small lugged pins on the outsole are fairly beat up, but still holding strong.
+The small lugged pins on the outsole are fairly beaten up, but still holding strong.
 This is a very durable shoe.

 With it's Trail Cage system, UreTech reinforcements, TPU overlay on the heel and fairly large toe bumper you need not worry about your feet sustaining damage no matter how hard you push out there.
 For a running shoe, I would compare it to a mini tank.
 It's not a boot, so I'm not comparing it in that way, but it is a highly protective running shoe and because it's super durable you don't have to worry about much exposure to the terrain

 .
-This is about as protective as I would like for a well balanced trail running shoe.
+This is about as protective as I would like for a well-balanced trail running shoe.
 Anymore added, and you will have a shoe too heavy to do much running in.
 You have durable protection from rocks and hard surfaces, and also in snow conditions and water due to the Gore-Tex lining on this model that will keep liquids from penetrating the upper.

-The underfoot midsole and outsole make-up is fairly stiff in combination with each other which gives a pretty good return of energy if you can give enough push to allow it to flex properly.
+The underfoot midsole and outsole make-up are fairly stiff in combination with each other which gives a pretty good return of energy if you can give enough push to allow it to flex properly.
 This isn't a flexible shoe by nature since it's designed more for protection so you have to really put some pressure to get the outsole to comply with your foot but the energy return is great.
 Some shoes bend easily but give no response and others return the energy you put into them.
 These give a prompt response.

 As it's a fairly stiff shoe, the support is there.
-Aside from the mesh being fairly hard and structured, there's also the TPU heel cage that wraps the back of the foot providing structure where it's needed.
+Aside from the mesh being fairly hard and structured, there's also the TPU heel cage that wraps the back of the foot providing the structure where it's needed.
 The support factor on this shoe is fairly high when considering the overall build and structure of the upper.
 However, it's not a shoe meant for arch support

 , so don't get that mixed up.
 This is a neutral shoe with a firm build allowing for a very secure hold on the foot, enabling quite a bit of motion control.